LMilazzo/cardexx/README.md

 - **API/pk-card-detection-API/**: Python API for card detection and retrieval.
 	- `main.py`: Main API server.
 	- `card_detection.pt`: YOLO model weights for card detection.
-	- `MASTER_SET.parquet`: Parquet file containing the reference library generated with generateEmbeddings.py .
+	- `MASTER_SET.parquet`: Parquet file containing the reference library of embeddings generated with different models.
 	- `dependencies.txt`: List of required Python packages for the API, specific versions were important to reproduce my exact results.
 Note that my personal device lacks a GPU so package versions were installed with this in mind so that they played nice with torch.
 	- `nginx_config`: Example Nginx configuration for deployment on AWS EC2.
 	- `README.md`: API-specific documentation for deploying on EC2.
 - **App/**: Frontend web application for card retrieval.
-	- `index.html`: Main HTML page.
+	- `app.html`: Main HTML page.
 	- `script.js`: Client-side logic for interacting with the API.
 - **DatasetsAndModelTuning/**: Resources for dataset management and YOLO model fine-tuning.
 	- `YoloFineTuning/`: Contains scripts, notebooks, images, labels, and training results for YOLO model tuning.